KiraResari/ceal-chronicler-f/Protocol.md

 * However, I have still found some minor issues
 * For one, it should now also not be possible to select a location level that is different from the adjacent locations (or not set)
   * I now fixed that
+* Next, there's the issue that inactive adjacent locations should not be displayed
+  * Okay, that works now too!
+* With that, the locations should all be good for now!

 # TODO

-* Inactive adjacent locations should not be displayed
-* Selectable Location Level should be constricted by adjacent locations
 * Issue: Messages when deleting keys use the ID of the point in time instead of the name

 # User Story